mrpaulishaili/rotating-planet-with-ania/README.md

 }
 ```

+- 2. Learning CSS animations and transitions have always been a big deal for me; this project opened my mind in understand how they work in simple and even some advanced implementations.

+- 3. I learnt some limitations to having multiple animations and also how to go around about it.

 ## Adjustments from original project

-1. Created color variables for each of the planets.
-This makes the entire css colors and theme adjustable with ease;
+1. Created css variables for each of the planets' colors.
+This makes the entire css colors and theme adjustable with ease.
+Code sample:

+## Future Updates o Functionalaties

+1. Hide scrollbar while overflow is still scollble to view.

+## Ackowledgement

+1. A very Special acknowledgment and Thanks to [Ania Kubow]() in taking time to make such a siple-complex mind-exploring project.

+## Resources